🔨 Custom Cabinetry — Western MA & Northern CT

 Interior layout control

-Full — every shelf, drawer, pullout
+Full — every shelf, drawer, pull-out

-Mostly fixed
+Mostly fixed configurations

 Match existing cabinets

-Yes — built to match
+Yes — built to match exactly

-Rarely exact
+Rarely an exact match

 Typical cost

-Lower upfront
+Lower upfront investment

 Longevity

-Decades — built to last
+Decades — built to last 30+ years

 10–20 years typical